pgdoc/PgDoc/README.md

 }
 ```

-Since PgDoc uses a single table to store all documents, which could be of heterogeneous types, the `[JsonEntityType]` attribute is used to help differenciate between the different types.
-The value specified through the attribute is stored as the first four bytes of the ID of the document.
+Since PgDoc uses a single table to store all documents, which could be of different types, the `[JsonEntityType]` attribute is used to help differenciate them.
+The value specified through the attribute is stored as the first 32 bits of the ID of the document.

 The `document_of_type(int)` function will return all documents of the specified type, filtering out all the other documents.

 ## Creating a new document

-In order to create a new document, the `JsonEntity<T>.Create` method is used.
+In order to create a new document, the `JsonEntity.Create` method is used.

 ```csharp
 Product product = new Product()